 - This feature supports only IPsec VPN clients. - All Remote Access VPN users and endpoint computers must be configured in an Identity Provider for authentication.
-This applies to managed endpoint computers and nonmanaged endpoint computers. - In the SAML-based authentication flow, the Identity Provider issues the SAML ticket after one or multiple verification activities. - Quantum Spark Appliances with Gaia Embedded OS are not supported. - SAML authentication cannot be configured with more authentication factors in the same login option.
+This applies to managed endpoint computers and nonmanaged endpoint computers. - In the SAML-based authentication flow, the Identity Provider issues the SAML ticket after one or multiple verification activities. - SAML authentication cannot be configured with more authentication factors in the same login option.
 The Machine Certificate Authentication option is supported.
 To use Multiple Factor Authentication, configure the external Identity Provider to have multiple verification steps.
 The complexity and number of verification activities depends on the configuration of the Identity Provider. - For Windows and macOS endpoint computers or appliances (managed and nonmanaged), Check Point Remote Access VPN client must be installed. - In the security Rule Base, you can only enforce identities received from remote access SAML authentication at the VPN termination point. - Connecting from a CLI to a realm with Identity Provider is not supported. - Remote Access VPN client for ATMs is not supported. - Secure Domain Logon (SDL) with Identity Provider is not supported. - Identity Tags are not supported for Remote Access VPN connections.